Lagos Financial Outlook Very Positive – Ambode | Leadership Newspaper

 Lagos Financial Outlook Very Positive – Ambode

-Lagos State governor, Mr Akinwunmi Ambode, yesterday, commissioned the new digitised central storage facility of the State Treasury Office (STO), saying it was gratifying to note that the financial outlook of the state is very positive.
+Lagos State Governor, Mr Akinwunmi Ambode yesterday commissioned the new digitized central storage facility of the State Treasury Office (STO), saying it was gratifying to note that the financial outlook of the state is very positive.

-Speaking at the unveiling of the STO storage facility, a project initiated during his tenure as Accountant General of the state in 2006, Ambode, who was represented by commissioner for Finance, Mr Akinyemi Ashade, said though he would be exiting office in few days’ time, his commitment to bringing about financial accountability and robust financial base for the state remains unwavering.
+Speaking at the unveiling of the STO storage facility, a project initiated during his tenure as Accountant General of the State in 2006, Ambode, who was represented by Commissioner for Finance, Mr Akinyemi Ashade said though he would be exiting office in few days’ time, but his commitment to bring about financial accountability and robust financial base for the State remains unwavering.

 According to him, “Today is a special day for us because we are writing a new chapter in the success story of public financial management in Lagos State.
 Today, we are moving from an analogue system to a digital and state-of-the-art platform for storing our critical documents.”

-Giving details about the facility, Ambode said the edifice was fitted with modern equipment, which will convert all physical payment vouchers and supporting documents into electronic form and subsequently store them to aid easy and seamless archiving as well as retrieval of security documents.
+Giving details about the facility, Ambode said the edifice was fitted with modern equipment which will convert all physical payment vouchers and supporting documents into electronic form and subsequently stored to aid easy and seamless archiving as well as retrieval of security documents.

+He saying that the transformation would go a long way to ensure that the State’s public financial information management system was in line with leading practices across the world.

+“By transitioning from manual to electronic system of archiving and retrieving vouchers and other supporting documents, we have demonstrated a commitment to investing in information and communication technology to steer the State on its journey towards a Smart City,’’ he said

 MOST POPULAR